Peru's new government declares police state amid protests

-LIMA, Peru (AP) — Peru’s new government declared a 30-day national emergency on Wednesday amid violent protests following the ouster of President Pedro Castillo, suspending the rights of “personal security and freedom” across the Andean nation.
+LIMA, Peru (AP) — Peru’s new government imposed a police state Wednesday in response to violent protests following the ouster of President Pedro Castillo.
+The 30-day national emergency declaration suspends the rights of “personal security and freedom” across the Andean nation.

-"The National Police with the support of the Armed Forces will ensure the control throughout the national territory of personal property and, above all, strategic infrastructure and the safety and well-being of all Peruvians,” Defense Minister Luis Otarola Peñaranda announced.
+Acts of vandalism, violence and highway blockades “require a forceful and authoritative response from the government,” Defense Minister Luis Otarola Peñaranda announced.

-The defense minister described the declaration as "an accord of the council of ministers."
-His announcement didn't mention Peru's new president, Dina Boluarte, who was sworn in by Congress hours after lawmakers ousted Castillo.
+The declaration suspends the rights of assembly and freedom of movement and empowers the police, supported by Peru’s military, to search people’s homes without permission or judicial order.
+Otarola said it has not determined whether a curfew will be imposed.
+He estimated the total number of people “causing this disturbance” at no more than 8,000 nationwide.

-“It has been agreed to declare a state of emergency for the entire country.
-This is due to acts of vandalism, violence, the seizure of highways and roads, which are certainly already being stabilized and controlled by the National Police and the Armed Forces and which require a forceful and authoritative response from the government,” he said.
+The defense minister said the declaration was agreed to by the council of ministers.
+It didn't mention Peru's new president, Dina Boluarte, who was sworn in by Congress hours after lawmakers ousted Castillo.

-The declaration includes the suspension of the rights of “personal security and freedom,” including the rights of assembly and freedom of movement.
-Authorities also will be able to search people’s homes without permission or judicial order.
-Otarola said the government has not determined whether a curfew will be imposed.
+Boluarte pleaded for calm as demonstrations continue against her and the Congress that ousted her predecessor.

 “The only thing I can tell you sisters and brothers (is) to keep calm,” Boluarte said.
 "We have already lived through this experience in the 80s and 90s, and I believe that we do not want to return to that painful history.”